The Creators Earning $50K+/Month Aren't the Best-Looking. They Have the Best Fan Engagement.

 - Explicit recognition and appreciation

-As you identify your VIP subscribers through your analytics, you’ll begin to notice that your top 10-20% often generate 50-70% of your total extra revenue.
+Your top 10–20% of subscribers often generate 50–70% of your total extra revenue.
 Prioritize accordingly.

 Active Fans (20–30%)